tonybutzer/ajit/sphinx/Attics/Attic2/00define_ET.md

 <img src="https://github.com/tonybutzer/harmony/raw/main/documentation/source/Assets/early-adopt.PNG" width="40%">

-## How can the cloud serve the diverse/byzantine EROS Science Division?
+## How can the cloud serve the diverse/Byzantine EROS Science Division?

 - In our Open Data Cube Hackathons - we divide the group into threads:
 	- Developers
 	- Users - Scientists?
-	- Partners - Managers, Stakeholders
+	- Partners - Managers, Stake-holders
-- Some folks will fit into multiple Threads - that's ok
+- Some folks will fit into multiple Threads - that's OK
 - In the cloud we have tools that can serve each of these elements as well as hybrids
 - Gabriel Senay is a fabulous scientist that delegates all his Jupyter work.